-The answer is to meet in the middle.
-A rest interval sweet spot of 60 to 90 seconds between sets seems to be the optimal range for maximal muscle growth.
+The simple solution is to meet in the middle.
+A rest interval of 45 to 60 seconds between sets seems to be the optimal range for maximal muscle growth.

-The speed at which we perform sets plays a role in our ability to build muscle.
-A movement-based exercise consists of two motions: the concentric and eccentric portions of the movement.
+The speed (AKA tempo) at which you perform sets also plays a role in your ability to build muscle.
+A resistance-based exercise consists of two motions: the concentric and eccentric portions of the movement.

-For example, imagine a bench press.
-During a bench press, the concentric part of the movement is when the bar is pushing away from the chest.
-The eccentric portion is when the bar is lowering towards the chest.
+Take the bench press, for example, the concentric part of the movement is when you’re pushing the bar away from the chest.
+The eccentric part is when you’re lowering the bar towards it.

 Research shows that performing the eccentric portion of the exercise at a slower speed puts the muscle under tension for an increased period of time.
 This, in turn, places a greater strain on the muscle, resulting in the breakdown of more muscle proteins.

 4. Training to failure

 Training to failure on every set of every exercise, however, is not recommended.
-This drastically increases the potential for overtraining, which negatively impacts your ability to build size and strength.
+In addition to increasing your recovery time post-workout, it can also drastically increases your potential for getting injured.

-Alternating in your training session between sets that go to failure, and sets that don’t minimize the risk of overtraining and maximizes hypertrophic stimulation.
+Alternating in your training sessions between sets that go to failure, and sets that don’t can minimize the risk of overtraining and maximize your gains.